Want to make a difference to your community?

 MSV's Kindness Fund is a programme that offers funding to individuals and groups working within MSV’s communities and neighbourhoods.

-Apply for funding of up to £1,000 for projects that directly support initiatives that improve people's lives and the places they live.
+Apply for funding of up to £1,000 for projects that directly support initiatives that improves communities.

 THE FUNDING PANEL